 The development of our research is kept up through meetings, workshops and open seminars.
 The research group is a community of researchers and master students at the institute.

-A network of european scientists, founded in 1982 as a result of a workshop on media policy.
-The network does work within the framework of European Consortium for Political Research (ECPR), and aims to describe and analyse developments within media structure and policy in Europe.
-The network meets and publish frequently.
-Read more.
+A network of european researchers, founded in 1982 at a workshop on media policy.
+The group is part of the framework of the European Consortium for Political Research (ECPR), and aims to describe and analyze the development of european media structure and media policy.
+Frequent meetings, publishes books and other publications regularly.